luis8h/rmg_webapi/readme.md

 ## db
 ### liquibase
 #### commands
--   rollback to a db version: ```liquibase rollback --tag='v0.0.1' --labelFilter='!v0.0.1'``` (the reason for the labelfilter is that otherwise the specified tag would also get reverted)
+-   rollback to a db version: ```liquibase rollback --tag='v0.0.1' --labelFilter='!tagset:v0.0.1'``` (the reason for the labelfilter is that otherwise the specified changeset of the tag would also get reverted)

 ## production environment